What Is The Mike Linebacker In Football? Explained

 Different Variations Of Calling Out The Mike

 Quarterbacks may yell out a number and point.
-For instance, if the middle linebacker is the person they are designating as “the mike,” they may say his number – 53!
+For instance, if the middle linebacker is the person they are designating as “the mike,” they may say his number is 53!

 Another variation is a team may say nothing.
 With enough repetition, the players automatically know who the Mike linebacker is and take the proper steps to block him up.

-Offensive lineman often has rules to help them block.
+Offensive linemen often have rules to help them block.

-All five linemen need to make the right block for the offense to succeed.
+All five linemen must make the right block for the offense to succeed.
 It doesn’t necessarily need to be the best block; it just needs to be the right block to get in the way of the defensive player.

 The coaching staff often creates these rules to react to any blitz or stunt the defense sends their way.